 How many players can RL Craft support realistically?

 That depends on RAM and CPU, but many host 4–10 players comfortably on mid-range VPS with careful tuning.
-How to add emoji on discord server step by step guide
+Hardcoding DNS Questions Into Your DNS Server: A Step-By-Step Guide 2026

 What is the simplest way to migrate an RL Craft server to a new host?